PhilipB316/ENEL373-Reaction-Timer/README.md

 # ENEL373 Reaction Time Project

 Ever wondered how fast you are?
-How long it takes you to reaction to Dr. Moore saying, "Well, that's it for today, folks?".
+How long it takes you to react to Dr. Moore saying, "Well, that's it for today, folks?".
 Well, now you can find out!
 This project is a simple reaction time tester implemented on a .....

 ## Authors

 - Philip Brand (pbr73)
-- Michael Brown (mbr204)
+- Michael Brown (mbr206)
 - Boston Black (bbl .......)

 ## Prerequisites